Annertech/annertech-ddev/README.md

 ## What it does:

 - Provides commands:
+- - `branch`: Creates an opinionated git branch name from a Teamwork ticket ID
-- - robo
+- - `robo`: Runs robo
-- - behat
+- - `behat`: Runs behat
+- - `login`: Opens a browser and logs you in to Drupal (works on local environments only)
-- - login
+- - `devmode [on|off]`: Toggles between production and development settings
 - Adds actions on DDEV hooks
+- Adds git hook to enforce proper commit messages
-- Adds custom settings.local.php file on project start
+- Adds custom settings.local.php file on project start and allows easy toggle between production and development mode

 ## Install